Best Rewards Card: The Starwood Preferred Guest Credit Card from American Express

 The Downsides of the Starwood Card

 For all my enthusiasm, I still realize that no credit card is perfect.
 For starters, those who carry a balance should not be trying to earn rewards with any card, let alone this card that does not offer competitive interest rates.
-When you don’t pay your balance in full, you will accrue interest at 15.24% - 19.24% variable.
+When you don't pay your balance in full, you will accrue interest at 15.24% - 19.24% variable.
 Additionally, American Express cards are not accepted everywhere, so I always carry a Visa or MasterCard as well.
-Despite using this card to earn award travel to other countries, I never use it outside the United States.
-That is because all charges processed outside of the United States will incur American Express’s onerous Foreign Transaction Fee of 2.7%.
-There is also an annual fee of $65, which is waived the first year.
+Despite using this card to earn award travel to other countries, There is also an annual fee of $95, which is waived the first year.
 Finally, this card is a terrible way to earn United Airlines miles.
-Due to United’s close relationship with Chase, through which it offers its own co-branded cards, Starwood and American Express are only able to offer a single MileagePlus mile for every two Starpoints redeemed.
+Due to United's close relationship with Chase, through which it offers its own co-branded cards, Starwood and American Express are only able to offer a single MileagePlus mile for every two Starpoints redeemed.

 My Favorite Travel Rewards Credit Card